NicoFortu24/Science-Dictionary/README.md

-# Haikus for Codespaces

-This is a quick node project template for demoing Codespaces.
-It is based off of the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
-It's great!!!
+This is a project that is still developing.
+This project is a science dictionary coded in python.
+People will search a topic and a definition, image, video URL explaining the topic, comments, essays, and more will pop.